Aliyah and Yishuv during World War I: Coping with the problems

 Chaim Weizmann and Ze'ev Jabotinsky supported political activism rather than neutralism.
 They believed that the Ottoman Empire was weakening and Britain would occupy the Land of Israel and therefore they invested their efforts in finding ways of collaboration with Britain.
-Ze'ev Jabotinsky offered to establish Jewish fighting units that would be a part of the British army.
+France, unlike Britain, supported the Christians of Lebanon and not the Jews.
+Ze'ev Jabotinsky offered to establish Jewish fighting units that would be a part of the British Army.
 In return they recognized the moral right of the Jews to live in Israel.
 In contrast to Jabotinsky, Weizmann requested a political declaration on the rights of the Jewish population in Israel, in the assertion that British have a strategic interest to help to Jewish population, in order to have a hold of that area.
 He tried to arouse a humane emotion among the British to the suffering Jews.
 Weitzman tried to convince that it was in the good of Britain to help the Jews, in contrast with Jabotinsky who tried to use cold facts to convince the British.
-Eventually Weitzman's method worked with the Balfour Declaration, whereas the method of Jabotinsky only worked partially by the establishment of the Jewish Legion.
-France, unlike Britain, supported the Christians of Lebanon and not the Jews.
+Eventually Weitzman's method worked with the Balfour Declaration, whereas the method of Jabotinsky only worked partially. with the establishment of the Zion Mule Corps and subsequently the Jewish Legion.
+The British Army formed the Zion Mule Corps in 1915 from Jews who had been exiled from Palestine to Egypt by the Ottomans, and was responsible for transporting supplies to the front line during the Gallipoli campaign.
+It was subsequently disbanded and the Jewish Legion was then formed, composed primarily of diaspora Jews.
+The Legion participated in the Sinai and Palestine campaign.
+After British forces entered Palestine, a battalion for Yishuv Jews was formed.
+It did not participate in combat but instead carried out support roles and guarded prisoners.

-A big coalition of dozens of activists inside of the land of Israel decided to go against the decision of the World Zionist Organization on being neutral and they established the underground Nili organization.
+A coalition of dozens of activists inside of the land of Israel decided to go against the decision of the World Zionist Organization on being neutral and they established the underground Nili espionage network to spy for the British against the Ottomans.
 The leaders of Nili were Aaron and Sarah Aaronsohn, Avshalom Feinberg and Yosef Lishansky.
 The underground acted within the land of Israel and in Syria between 1915 and 1917.
 The interconnection between the Nili and the British intelligence took place during visits British ships in Atlit, through messengers in Egypt, and pigeon post (when they needed to send announcements fast).
-Nili was exposed in 1917, and the Turkish authorities started a retaliation against the underground network and against the whole Jewish settlement.
+Nili was exposed in 1917, and the Turkish authorities started a retaliation against the underground network and against the whole Yishuv.